Perturbation Space#

 AnnData object with n_obs × n_vars = 75 × 50

-obs: 'perturbations', 'classifier_score', 'guide_AHR', 'guide_ARID1A', 'guide_ARRDC3', 'guide_ATL1', 'guide_BAK1', 'guide_BCL2L11', 'guide_BCORL1', 'guide_BPGM', 'guide_C19orf26', 'guide_C3orf72', 'guide_CBFA2T3', 'guide_CBL', 'guide_CDKN1A', 'guide_CDKN1B', 'guide_CDKN1C', 'guide_CEBPA', 'guide_CEBPB', 'guide_CEBPE', 'guide_CELF2', 'guide_CITED1', 'guide_CKS1B', 'guide_CLDN6', 'guide_CNN1', 'guide_CNNM4', 'guide_COL1A1', 'guide_COL2A1', 'guide_CSRNP1', 'guide_DLX2', 'guide_DUSP9', 'guide_EGR1', 'guide_ELMSAN1', 'guide_ETS2', 'guide_FEV', 'guide_FOSB', 'guide_FOXA1', 'guide_FOXA3', 'guide_FOXF1', 'guide_FOXL2', 'guide_FOXO4', 'guide_GLB1L2', 'guide_HES7', 'guide_HK2', 'guide_HNF4A', 'guide_HOXA13', 'guide_HOXB9', 'guide_HOXC13', 'guide_IER5L', 'guide_IGDCC3', 'guide_IKZF3', 'guide_IRF1', 'guide_ISL2', 'guide_JUN', 'guide_KIAA1804', 'guide_KIF18B', 'guide_KIF2C', 'guide_KLF1', 'guide_KMT2A', 'guide_LHX1', 'guide_LYL1', 'guide_MAML2', 'guide_MAP2K3', 'guide_MAP2K6', 'guide_MAP4K3', 'guide_MAP4K5', 'guide_MAP7D1', 'guide_MAPK1', 'guide_MEIS1', 'guide_MIDN', 'guide_NCL', 'guide_NIT1', 'guide_OSR2', 'guide_PLK4', 'guide_POU3F2', 'guide_PRDM1', 'guide_PRTG', 'guide_PTPN1', 'guide_PTPN12', 'guide_PTPN13', 'guide_PTPN9', 'guide_RHOXF2', 'guide_RREB1', 'guide_RUNX1T1', 'guide_S1PR2', 'guide_SAMD1', 'guide_SET', 'guide_SGK1', 'guide_SLC38A2', 'guide_SLC4A1', 'guide_SLC6A9', 'guide_SNAI1', 'guide_SPI1', 'guide_STIL', 'guide_TBX2', 'guide_TBX3', 'guide_TGFBR2', 'guide_TMSB4X', 'guide_TP73', 'guide_TSC22D1', 'guide_UBASH3A', 'guide_UBASH3B', 'guide_ZBTB1', 'guide_ZBTB10', 'guide_ZBTB25', 'guide_ZC3HAV1', 'guide_ZNF318', 'guide_ids', 'perturbation_type', 'gene_programme'
+obs: 'perturbation_name', 'classifier_score', 'guide_AHR', 'guide_ARID1A', 'guide_ARRDC3', 'guide_ATL1', 'guide_BAK1', 'guide_BCL2L11', 'guide_BCORL1', 'guide_BPGM', 'guide_C19orf26', 'guide_C3orf72', 'guide_CBFA2T3', 'guide_CBL', 'guide_CDKN1A', 'guide_CDKN1B', 'guide_CDKN1C', 'guide_CEBPA', 'guide_CEBPB', 'guide_CEBPE', 'guide_CELF2', 'guide_CITED1', 'guide_CKS1B', 'guide_CLDN6', 'guide_CNN1', 'guide_CNNM4', 'guide_COL1A1', 'guide_COL2A1', 'guide_CSRNP1', 'guide_DLX2', 'guide_DUSP9', 'guide_EGR1', 'guide_ELMSAN1', 'guide_ETS2', 'guide_FEV', 'guide_FOSB', 'guide_FOXA1', 'guide_FOXA3', 'guide_FOXF1', 'guide_FOXL2', 'guide_FOXO4', 'guide_GLB1L2', 'guide_HES7', 'guide_HK2', 'guide_HNF4A', 'guide_HOXA13', 'guide_HOXB9', 'guide_HOXC13', 'guide_IER5L', 'guide_IGDCC3', 'guide_IKZF3', 'guide_IRF1', 'guide_ISL2', 'guide_JUN', 'guide_KIAA1804', 'guide_KIF18B', 'guide_KIF2C', 'guide_KLF1', 'guide_KMT2A', 'guide_LHX1', 'guide_LYL1', 'guide_MAML2', 'guide_MAP2K3', 'guide_MAP2K6', 'guide_MAP4K3', 'guide_MAP4K5', 'guide_MAP7D1', 'guide_MAPK1', 'guide_MEIS1', 'guide_MIDN', 'guide_NCL', 'guide_NIT1', 'guide_OSR2', 'guide_PLK4', 'guide_POU3F2', 'guide_PRDM1', 'guide_PRTG', 'guide_PTPN1', 'guide_PTPN12', 'guide_PTPN13', 'guide_PTPN9', 'guide_RHOXF2', 'guide_RREB1', 'guide_RUNX1T1', 'guide_S1PR2', 'guide_SAMD1', 'guide_SET', 'guide_SGK1', 'guide_SLC38A2', 'guide_SLC4A1', 'guide_SLC6A9', 'guide_SNAI1', 'guide_SPI1', 'guide_STIL', 'guide_TBX2', 'guide_TBX3', 'guide_TGFBR2', 'guide_TMSB4X', 'guide_TP73', 'guide_TSC22D1', 'guide_UBASH3A', 'guide_UBASH3B', 'guide_ZBTB1', 'guide_ZBTB10', 'guide_ZBTB25', 'guide_ZC3HAV1', 'guide_ZNF318', 'guide_ids', 'perturbation_type', 'gene_programme'

 sc.tl.umap(psadata)

-sc.pl.umap(psadata, color=['gene_programme'])
+sc.pl.umap(psadata, color=["gene_programme"])

 Similar to the MLP classifier, the logistic regression classifier also captures the effects of the perturbations on the cells, as the perturbations cluster according to the gene programmes.

-Centroid Space
+Centroid Space#

 The Centroid Space computes the centroids per perturbation of a pre-computed embedding.
 Hence, we first need to compute an embedding for the original dataset; here we use UMAP.
 Note that in this particular dataset, the UMAP is already computed.
 Nevertheless, we will compute it again to show how to use the Centroid Space in a general setting.